Run all unit and integration tests

 (https://docs.pytest.org/en/stable/how-to/fixtures.html#requesting-fixtures),

-.
+defined in tests/plugins.
 These plugins are made available to

-, the main test configuration file for pytest.
+pytest in conftest.py, the main test configuration file for pytest.

-In order to better ensure test independence, we use pytest-randomly
+In order to better ensure test independence, we use pytest-randomly to randomize the order of tests.

 The random seed used to set the order is printed at the beginning of a test run.
 You

-can re-run the tests with a specific random seed by running pytest --randomly-seed=<seed>
+can re-run the tests with a specific random seed by running pytest --randomly-seed=<seed>.

 Generating Coverage and Test Reports#